-People love Wordpress not just because it is open-source, but for the flexibility it offers.
+People love WordPress not just because it is open-source, but for the flexibility it offers.
 The whole design of the website can be changed by just changing the THEME through the admin panel.
-But the most important thing to note here is, it is not as simple as it sounds.
-You are supposed to take care of many things especially if you were using the old theme for quite a while.
+But the most important thing to note here is it is not as simple as it sounds.
+You are supposed to take care of many things, especially if you have been using the old theme for quite a while.

-0. Take a backup of your current theme folder – This is like a pre-requisite before you start moving to the new Wordpress theme. *Just in case* you messed during the new theme installation, you can revert back to the old theme if you have the backup.
+0. Take a backup of your current theme folder – This is like a pre-requisite before you start moving to the new WordPress theme. *Just in case* you messed up during the new theme installation, you can revert back to the old theme if you have the backup.

-2. Look for possible security loopholes – Some Wordpress theme designers encode some part of their code (especially the footer links) with an idea of not letting the users remove the sponsors link.
-But, there is a possibility of encoding a malicious script along with this which might prove disastrous for you later on.
+2. Look for possible security loopholes – Some WordPress theme designers encode some parts of their code (especially the footer links) with the idea of not letting the users remove the sponsors’ links.
+But, there is a possibility of encoding a malicious script along with this, which might prove disastrous for you later on.
 Have a look at this post and make sure your theme is free of malicious codes.

 8. Check if your Sidebar content are correct – Many a times, the themes come with default links/blogrolls.
 Remove all the unwanted links and widgets from the sidebar.
 If you had manually added some code in your previous theme, make sure you re-apply them to the new theme as well.

-9. Re-evaluate your Plugins usage – You may not need every plugin that you were using before.
-More the number of plugins, slower will be your website loading time.
-This will be the right time to re-evaluate your plugins usage as some may be no longer suitable to the theme you are using and some might be redundant.
+9. Re-evaluate your Plugin usage – You may not need every plugin that you were using before.
+More the number of plugins slower will be your website loading time.
+This will be the right time to re-evaluate your plugin usage as some may be no longer suitable to the theme you are using and some might be redundant.

 Over to you